Michael0x2a/curated-programming-resources/resources.md

 This page is still a work-in-progress!
 Some sections may currently be incomplete, and some links may not yet be fully vetted.

 Any contributions are welcome!
-To suggest a change, either make a pull request or submit an issue using the issue tracker to the right.
+To suggest a change, either make a pull request, submit an issue using the issue tracker to the right, or leave a comment on [reddit](http://www.reddit.com/r/learnprogramming/comments/2qc6za/collection_of_programming_resources_and_books/).

 ## Table of contents